 Composed & Arranged by Turbo Goth

 Mix & mastering: Pat Tirano at Wombworks

-Turbo Goth are unique.
+Turbo Goth is unique.
 There I said it!
-They are unique in the local scene, they play music that is damn interesting and have a swagger reminiscent of Goldfrappe and the White Stripes.
-It was a real pleasure then listening to their debut album “Destroy Us All” released earlier this year because it just ticked all the right boxes for what I look for in electronic rock.
+They are unique in the local scene, they play music that is damn interesting and have a swagger reminiscent of Goldfrapp and the White Stripes.
+It was a real pleasure than listening to their debut album “Destroy Us All” released earlier this year because it just ticked all the right boxes for what I look for in electronic rock.
 Once again an unsigned band that is forging ahead with a great sound and a powerful image.

-Electronic rock is a hard category to define but there are some really great global acts out there who are masters in this field such as early N.I.N., Goldfrappe, Electric Six and a latter day Killers with Day & Age who have perfected the art of mixing in inherently dance orientated beats with more edgy guitar laden song writing.
+Electronic rock is a hard category to define but there are some really great global acts out there who are masters in this field such as early N.I.N., Goldfrapp, Electric Six and a latter-day Killers with Day & Age who have perfected the art of mixing in inherent dance orientated beats with edgier guitar-laden songwriting.
 The thing is about this style, you either have it or you really don’t – it requires confidence on all fronts or else it just sounds corny.
 This is the bit I love most about Turbo Goth – the confidence to deliver something that is raw and edgy yet very musically coherent.
-The potential here is just mind boggling.
+The potential here is just mind-boggling.

-Turbo Goth are a two piece Filipino band that started out a few years back with Paolo joining up with Sarah after hearing her singing style.
+Turbo Goth is a two-piece Filipino band that started out a few years back with Paolo joining up with Sarah after hearing her singing style.
 Now Sarah has had no previous singing background and was (and in some instances still is) more famous for artistic work and writing.
-The first thing that grabbed me though was how both have created an visually striking image that is totally at odds with 99% of the local market and more akin to the underground indie scene of the US and UK.
+The first thing that grabbed me though was how both have created a visually striking image that is totally at odds with 99% of the local market and more akin to the underground indie scene of the US and UK.
 You just won’t forget these two in a hurry.

 - Venus Flytrap

 - Hanging on the Watch